YosysHQ/picorv32/README.md

 #### timer

 Reset the timer counter to a new value.
-The counter counts down cycles and triggers the timer interrupt when transitioning from 1 to 0.
+The counter counts down clock cycles and triggers the timer interrupt when transitioning from 1 to 0.
 Setting the counter to zero disables the timer.